Ravenscrag, Montreal: Interior

 The interior of the residence had 34 rooms after 1865, excluding the servants' quarters and outbuildings.
 The residence and the servants' quarters together had a floor area of approximately 4,968 m^{2} (53,475 sqft) over five floors, including the basement and attic.
 The reception rooms were built of a size and style compatible for society gatherings and to receive royalty, the first known instance of which occurred in 1869 when the Allans entertained the young Prince Arthur during his year in Montreal with the Rifle Brigade.

-Gallery of the Interior

-Card party of Lady Allan's group, 1914.

-The drawing room at Ravenscrag, 1911.

-The reception hall at the end of the entrance hall, 1902.